Graduate Certificate of Extended Care Paramedicine

 Extend your care as a paramedic

-If you’re looking to bolster your existing knowledge in paramedicine, this could be the course for you.
-Designed for paramedics looking to continuously improve, you’ll have the opportunity to deepen your understanding of cardiac, medical and obstetric patients.
+If you’re looking to add a specialisation to your paramedical career, this could be the course for you.
+Designed for students looking to continuously improve, you’ll study towards a deeper understanding and delivery of quality care to the community.

 Australian Higher Education Loan Program (HELP)